Erallie/diarian/README.md

 # Diarium
 This is a plugin for [Obsidian](https://obsidian.md) that adds functionality from the [Diarium](https://diariumapp.com/) journal app.
 ## Key features
 - Supports daily notes that have the date or time specified in the file path instead of just the file name.
-This allows for nested daily notes sorted by year, month, or day (etc).
+This allows for nested daily notes sorted in folders by year, month, or day (etc).
 	- This is unlike most other plugins I’ve encountered on the Obsidian marketplace.
 - Supports multiple notes per day.
 	- The number of dots on each day is the number of notes that exist on that day.